Jeep Grand Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance prices for a Jeep Grand Cherokee are $1,428 every 12 months for full coverage.
-Comprehensive insurance costs approximately $306, collision costs $566, and liability costs around $398.
-A policy with just liability insurance costs as low as $460 a year, with coverage for high-risk drivers costing $3,096 or more.
-16-year-old drivers receive the highest rates at $5,310 a year or more.
+U.S. average insurance rates for a Jeep Grand Cherokee are $1,428 a year for full coverage insurance.
+Comprehensive insurance costs approximately $306 a year, collision costs $566, and liability costs $398.
+Liability-only insurance costs as little as $460 a year, with high-risk driver insurance costing $3,096 or more.
+Teenage drivers pay the highest rates at $5,310 a year or more.

 Average premium for full coverage: $1,428